ePages-de/epages-docs/_posts/2016/2016-09-08-kubernetes-preparing-nodes.md

 {% endhighlight %}

 In addition we have to add [Kernel boot parameter](https://github.com/kubernetes/kubernetes/issues/9837).
-The example how we do this using *sed*.
+Refer to the following code example on how to do this using *sed*.

 {% highlight bash %}
 root@kubernetes:~$ sed -i "s/^GRUB_CMDLINE_LINUX_DEFAULT=\"\(.*\)\"$/GRUB_CMDLINE_LINUX_DEFAULT=\"\1\ cgroup_enable=memory\"/g" /etc/default/grub